ogupte/trope/README.md

     }
 });
 ```
-use `this.super` to call a parent method
+Use `this.super` to call parent methods.
 ```javascript
 var Mammal = Animal.chain({
     getLongName: function () {